-• If the value of paintType is XSolarisOvlPaintOpaque, the pixels generated by subsequent Xlib drawing routines with this GC will be opaque.
+- If the value of paintType is XSolarisOvlPaintOpaque, the pixels generated by subsequent Xlib drawing routines with this GC will be opaque.
 This means the pixels will obscure underlying pixels.
-This is the default.

-• If the value of paintType is XSolarisOvlPaintTransparent, the pixels generated by subsequent Xlib drawing routines with this GC will be transparent.
+This is the default. - If the value of paintType is XSolarisOvlPaintTransparent, the pixels generated by subsequent Xlib drawing routines with this GC will be transparent.
 This means that, for these pixels, the color of the underlying pixels is displayed.

-Setting the Background State of an Overlay Window
+Setting the Background State of a Transparent Overlay Window

-You can set the background state of an overlay window to be transparent with the XSolarisOvlSetWindowTransparent routine.
+You can set the background state of a transparent overlay window to be transparent with the XSolarisOvlSetWindowTransparent routine.
 Any background rendering that occurs after this request causes the background to be transparent.
 To change background state to any other value, use XChangeWindowAttributes(), XSetWindowBackground(), or XSetWindowBackgroundPixmap().
 The syntax and arguments of XSolarisOvlSetWindowTransparent are shown below.

-'''

-void

-XSolarisOvlSetWindowTransparent (Display display, Window w)

-'''

-$\label{eq:specifies} \text{display} \qquad \qquad \text{Specifies the connection to the X server.}$

-W The overlay window.
+void XSolarisOvlSetWindo rTransparent (Display display, Window w) display Specifies the connection to the X server. w The transparent overlay window.

-Note - If w is not an overlay window, a BadMatch error results.
+Note - If w is not a transparent overlay window, a BadMatch error results.

-Rendering to an Overlay Window
+Rendering to a Transparent Overlay Window

-Once an overlay window is created, you can use all the standard Xlib primitive rendering routines, such as XDrawLines and XFillRectangles, to draw into the window.
-When drawing to overlay windows, the paint type attribute of the GC is used to control the quality of the pixels rendered.
+Once a transparent overlay window is created, you can use all the standard Xlib primitive rendering routines, such as XDrawLines and XFillRectangles, to draw into the window.
+When drawing to transparent overlay windows, the paint type attribute of the GC is used to control the quality of the pixels rendered.
 The paint type attribute applies to both the foreground and background GC attributes.
-To set the paint type, use the XSolarisOvlSetPaintType routine; for information on this routine, see page 70.
+To set the paint type, use the XSolarisOvlSetPaintType routine; for information on this routine, see page 67.

 The paint type of the GC also controls the type of pixels rendered with XPutImage.
-If the paint type of the argument GC is XSolarisOvlPaintOpaque, the color information from the source image is used and the pixels are rendered with opaque paint.
+If the paint type of the argument GC is

+XSolarisOvlPaintOpaque, the color information from the source image is used and the pixels are rendered with opaque paint.
 However, if the paint type is XSolarisOvlPaintTransparent, the source color information is ignored, and the pixels are rendered with transparent paint.

-If a GC with a paint type of XSolarisOvlPaintTransparent is used to render to a drawable other than an overlay window, such as an underlay window or pixmap, the GC paint type is ignored, and the pixels are rendered with opaque paint.
+If a GC with a paint type of XSolarisOvlPaintTransparent is used to render to a drawable other than a transparent overlay window, such as an underlay window or pixmap, the GC paint type is ignored, and the pixels are rendered with opaque paint.

-Querying the Characteristics of an Overlay Window
+Querying the Characteristics of a Transparent Overlay Window